-You aren’t supposed to run on the sidewalks in Bangkok — for one, locals are incredibly confused when they see someone weaving in and out of food stalls and herds of people.
+You aren’t supposed to run on the sidewalks in Bangkok, the capital and post populous city in Thailand.
+For one, locals are incredibly confused when they see someone weaving in and out of food stalls and herds of people.
 It is also not uncommon to see motorbike taxis take to the sidewalks to avoid heavy traffic.
 That being said, where are you supposed to go for a good run?
 Between Sky bars, skyscrapers and the Skytrain, Bangkok sounds like one intimidating urban city for a jogger!
 That isn’t always the case, though; there are plenty of green sanctuaries found throughout Bangkok, even in some of the busiest neighborhoods downtown.
 Here we reveal Bangkok’s best parks for those looking to go for a nice jog.

 Walking around Bangkok in Thailand’s brutal heat can be rough, which means jogging in this type of climate could be nearly unbearable.
 Thankfully, Santiphap Park is almost entirely shaded.
 Located about a five minute walk from the Victory Monument Skytrain stop, hopeful joggers will find Santiphap Park, one of our favorite green spaces in Bangkok.
 One of the first things you will notice about this park is the music, which plays from speakers atop gold-tipped poles set along the trails.